 The htmLawed module uses the htmLawed PHP library to restrict and purify HTML for compliance with site administrator policy and standards and for security.
 Use of the htmLawed library allows for highly customizable control of HTML markup.
 Current htmLawed modules for Drupal 7 and 8 can use an htmLawed library that is specified by the Libraries module.

 Its speed and high configurability as well as its coverage of entire HTML (including elements like script, form and embed, CDATA sections, HTML comments, etc.) sets htmLawed apart from the in-built Drupal HTML filter as well as many other filters that require external applications like HTML Tidy or use incomplete, or large and resource-intensive libraries like HTMLPurifier.

-The htmLawed.php file distributed with the module may not be up-to-date.
-Admins can look for a newer version of htmLawed on its website to replace the file.
+The htmLawed library distributed with the module may not be up-to-date.
+Site administrators can look for a newer version of htmLawed, including one with HTML5 support on its website.